ZDDduesseldorf/HandScanAI/backend/camera_calibration/README.md

 ### Entry point

-to create calibration file use create_calibration_file(image_path, file_name) from kalibrierung.py
+to create calibration file use create_calibration_file(image_path, file_name, detected_rectangle) from kalibrierung.py

-to check calibration of actual image use check_kalibration(image_path, file_name) from kalibrierung.py
+to check calibration of actual image use check_kalibration(image_path, file_name, detected_rectangle) from kalibrierung.py

+detected_rectangle use True, when you want to detect a rectangle for calibration

 ### Functionality